enygma/sync-projectv2-field/README.md

 > DO NOT hard-code your token in the Action config!
 This is a major security issue!
 Use repository secrets to store the token.

+Note that this action currently supports syncs on non-select fields (text, date, and number).
+Select support is coming, though...

 ### Example config

 The following configuration will run the sync each time a push is made to the repo: